Can Cats Eat Dates? The Truth About This Fruity Treat

 Yes, cats can eat Medjool dates as infrequent treats.
 The skin is a reddish-brown color and feels sticky to the touch.
 Medjool dates are delicious to eat fresh because of their soft texture and rich flavor.

 Yes, your pet can enjoy it in small amounts, Sukkari dates are soft and one of the cheapest dates.
 Deglet Nour Dates turn from light amber to dark brown as they ripen on the palm.

 Khola Dates are small bites that are okay for cats.
-They have a taste like caramel and are without being too sweet.
+They taste like caramel and are without being too sweet.
 Khola Dates have an amber skin that is quite loose.